A Few Good Men

 “All it takes for evil to succeed is for a few good men to do nothing” – Edmund Burke (18th century philosopher)

-A Few Good Men is a project that aims to get men and boys to take complete ownership of the way we treat women in our society.
+A Few Good Men is a project that aims to get men and boys to take ownership of the way we treat women in our society.
 It is a shocking and inconvenient truth that 1 in 3 women worldwide have been physically or sexually assaulted.
-Just stop and think about that; 1 in 3 women.
+Just stop and think; 1 in 3 women.
 Our mothers, sisters, daughters, wives and friends.
 These are the women we’re talking about.
 They’re not strangers, they’re not alien beings.
 They’re our most precious partners in life.

 I’ve been involved with running workshops on respect for women, domestic violence and similar issues at many levels.
-With sporting teams, for schools and helping to even train the trainer with international programs like MVP (Mentors in Violence Prevention).
+With sporting teams, for schools and helping to even train the trainer with international programs like the MATE program run by Griffith University.
+I am a facilitator for MATE which includes Allison’s Gift, the ground-breaking DV education program pioneered by the Allison Bayden-Clay Foundation.

 A Few Good Men was launched in August 2013 in my local community of Ferny Grove in Brisbane.
 It’s a fairly simple concept – to get a few good men to jump on board and bring their sons along with them on this journey of discovery.